 Lighting advancement – v-blogging projects both watching and hearing feature.
 Thereby, a vlogger sets the lighting set correctly for the v-blog to avoid the issues like unclarity and boredom.
 In order to run a commercial famous v-blog blogger sets the light by keeping three points in mind.
 The light set up helps the vlogger to make the more engaging v-blog (Lasser et al., 2017).

 However, vlogger even sometimes faces some difficulties in carrying all the equipment for his blog.
 The professional vlogger has the light set up as per the picture for making it much commercial.
 Vlogger even familiar with specific terms like back light, fill light, key light as this thing help him in ways by conveying which light needs to be projected where.
 The picture above can describe the point better.
 The setting of the light is set like this as key light project a shadow, which is filled by fill light from the opposite side, and back light projects the natural look to the video.
 In order to avoid shadow on shoulders, vloggers set the lighting like this.
 The back light is the least bright among these three lights.
 Vlogger even focuses on much concern on the fact that cheap lights will not be good enough to present the features of a commercial blog.
 Professionalism offers much profit with proper investment.
-Filming outside, however, needs some different set up as the position of the camera to be in just the same angle with the sun where studio set up provides key light (Taipale., 2016).
+Filming outside, however, needs some different set up as the position of the camera to be in just the same angle with the sun where studio set up provides key light (Taipale, 2016).

 Catchy caption